biodavidjm/Export-GPI-from-Oracle/README.md

 #### Refactoring
 Incorporate issue's suggestions.

-* I made perltidy worked with Sublime Text 2 (it took me too much time to make it work on sublime
+* I made perltidy worked with Sublime Text 2 (it took me too much time to make it work on sublime, for stupid reasons)
 * Create ``gen_gpi_file-v2.pl``: incorporate some of the options before I start the next version, which will follow the issue's suggestions
+* Create ``gen_gpi_file-v3.pl``: implementing su